goauthentik/authentik/website/integrations/services/weblate/index.md

 ## Weblate configuration

-The variables bellow need to be set, depending on if you deploy in a container or not you can take a look at the following links
+The variables below need to be set, depending on if you deploy in a container or not you can take a look at the following links

 -   https://docs.weblate.org/en/latest/admin/config.html#config
 -   https://docs.weblate.org/en/latest/admin/install/docker.html#docker-environment